wp-plugins/slideshow-satellite/readme.txt

 Choose from multiple easy to use themes like Slideshows with full thumbnail displays, Flipbooks for that animated-gif style slideshow, or the brand new Infinite Scroll!

+As of August 2015 - Premium edition is available for free for everyone!

 Use either your WordPress Media Galleries or our own highly customized Gallery Editor.

-To explore the manual, watch tutorial videos, or get the Premium edition: http://c-pr.es/satellite/
+Videos, Feature info, Developer Information and more : http://c-pr.es/satellite/

 Easily embed using our slideshow button.
 Otherwise, to embed into a post/page, simply insert <code>[satellite]</code> into its content with optional <code>post_id</code>, <code>thumbs</code>, <code>exclude</code>, <code>include</code>, <code>caption</code>, and <code>auto</code>  parameters.
 Check out the Slideshow Satellite Manual on the plugin details page (linked above) for code examples.

 == Installation ==
 Installing the WordPress Slideshow Satellite plugin manually is very easy.
 Simply follow the steps below.

+1. Option 1) Search Satellite in WordPress plugins, find Slideshow Satellite and install!

-1. In your WP Dashboard goto Plugins and Add New.
+1. Option 2) In your WP Dashboard goto Plugins and Add New.
 Then click Upload

 1. Upload 'slideshow-satellite.zip', Install & Activate.